CompuCell3D/CompuCell3DReferenceManual/docs/numpy_field_manipulation.rst

 NumPy-backed fields are a **new feature in CompuCell3D 4.7.0** that allows direct access to scalar or vector field data as NumPy arrays.
 In comparison to traditional field manipulation, using NumPy offers easier array manipulation syntax and efficient computational performance.
+The array data is shared memory between your Python code and CompuCell3D's C++ backend.

 The demo **shared_numpy_fields** shows this feature in action.